The mystery behind “The Real Addams Family House”

 All the best,

 hhmmm, now that is interesting.
 Gonna have to absorb this info and do a little speculating and looking around myself.
-Although this info is brief and doesn’t give me the content I need to fit part of that puzzle together, I feel that it is relevant to what was going on then in regards to the brothers and the house.
-One part of the puzzle that is missing is why the 2.25 acre land that the house sat on is stated (on maps), as J.H.
+Although this info is brief, I feel that it is relevant to what was going on then in regards to the brothers and the house.
+One part of the puzzle that is also missing is why the 2.25 acre land that the house sat on is stated (on maps), as J.H.
 Newhall.
 But Walter S. Newhall is the one who is listed as the original owner of the Newhall house.
 So I think that the land was purchased before by a great grandparent and Walter eventually used that land to have a home built.
 I know from reading certain things (like this info) that he frequented San Francisco for business and was eventually buried there with the Newhall Family.
 Now I see that the family did have their office building in San Francisco and seems he lived there at times, and lived in Los Angeles at times (obviously lending the house out to family whenever needed).
 Very interesting.
 Anybody got a time machine I can borrow? 🙂 Love this kind of stuff, keep it coming!

-Just wanted to let you know that I was able to use the info you provided to help figure out the date of construction.
-The info coupled with some other articles, confirmed who originally built and owned the house.
-Added you to my “Thanks” list in the introduction.
+Just wanted to let you know that I was able to use the info you provided to help figure out the date of construction!
+The info you provided, coupled with some other articles, confirmed who originally built and owned the house.
+I can not thank you enough – Added you to my “Thanks” list in the introduction.

 James — “The J.H.
 Newhall” on the Baist maps confused me too.
 I hesitate to state anything emphatically, as sorting out all the California Newhalls would be quite a job.
 But perhaps J.H. was the brother of Henry Mayo Newhall (b 1825), father five sons by two wives who were sisters, including H. G. (b 1853), Walter (b 1862), and George Almer Newhall (b 1862).
 The family holdings were vast, with many of its members involved.
 I’ve read of a nephew of H.M.’s named Joshua O. Newhall–could his father have been “J.H.”?
 There is also sometimes the problem of mislabeled documents.